💡 Important Exclusions These are usually congenital disorders, HIV infection, cancer, and often some chronic conditions.

 Some countries may not require prescriptions to purchase medications.
 However, you should be cautious in using a new medication since there may be side-effects of concern.
 You may want to stick to what you know or consult with your own physician if you can.

 Yes, INF is one company that offers travel insurance for pre-existing conditions.
 Some other US travel insurance providers offer travel insurance for acute onset of an pre-existing ailment.
-The INF Elite and INF Premier travel plans provides greater flexibility for coverage of pre-existing conditions.
+The INF Elite X and INF Premier X travel plans provides greater flexibility for coverage of pre-existing conditions.

 The following travel insurance plans cover acute onset of pre-existing conditions: